The Challenge: Cutthroat: Episodes

 In contrast to past seasons of The Challenge, the title sequence features only the players that are still in the game for that episode (in past seasons, every player that participated would be shown, even after elimination).

 Reunion special

 The Challenge: Cutthroat Reunion was aired after the season finale on December 15, 2010, and was hosted by Maria Menounos.
-The cast members who attended the reunion were: Luke, Sarah, Brad, Tori, Paula, Tyler, Dunbar, Derrick, Emily, Laurel, Abram, Cara Maria, Eric, Johnny and Jenn.
+The cast members who attended the reunion were: Brad, Dunbar, Tori, Tyler, Cara Maria, Laurel, Luke, Abram, Sarah, Emily, Jenn, Derrick, Paula, Johnny and Eric.

 Controversy

-During the third episode of the season, which aired on October 20, 2010, Fresh Meat II castmember Laurel Stucky drunkenly directed a series of insults at Fresh Meat castmember Eric Banks, regarding Banks' body image.
-Stucky later issued a tearful apology on MTV.com after the episode aired, however, at the Reunion special, Banks confronted and chided Stucky for the lack of sincerity and making the apology on MTV.com instead of apologizing to Banks in person during filming, though Stucky claimed that Banks brushed her off following the incident.
+During the third episode of the season, which aired on October 20, 2010, contestant Laurel Stucky drunkenly directed a series of insults at fellow contestant Eric Banks, regarding Banks' body image.
+Stucky later issued an apology on MTV.com after the episode aired.
+At the Reunion special, Banks confronted Stucky for the lack of sincerity and for making the apology on MTV.com instead of apologizing to him in person, though Stucky claimed that Banks brushed her off following the incident.